jdbctemplatemapper/jdbctemplatemapper/README.md

  // The second argument to getSelectMapper() below is the table alias in the query and should match what is exactly used in query
  // For the query below the 'orders' table alias is 'o', 'customer' table alias is 'c', 'order_line' table alias
  // is 'ol' and the product table alias is 'p'
- // SelectMapper.getColumnsSql() aliases all columns with the prefix; table alias + "_" so that there are no conflicts in sql
+ // SelectMapper.getColumnsSql() aliases all columns with the prefix: table alias + "_" so that there are no conflicts in sql
  // when different models have same property names like for example 'id'.
  // SelectMapper.buildModel(rs) uses the column alias prefix to populate the pertinent model from the ResultSet.